 A typical compost pile is six feet wide, six feet high, and as long as necessary.
 If moisture is added to the pile – such as with rain or snow – that can compact the content, and that’s bad.

 Compaction can cause all sorts of problems.
 Growth becomes anaerobic and provides perfect conditions for viral, bacterial and fungal diseases.

 In short, Step 2 is the most important step.
 Here’s the perfect property:

 - Concrete floors outdoors that are covered by roofing.

 - An indoor room that already has ventilation to control humidity and temperature.
 The best is hot air blown through ventilation ducts.

-- Outdoor areas large enough for compost piles.
-Consider proximity to residential areas, as due to content the compost piles can emanate odors.
+- Outdoor areas are large enough for compost piles.
+Consider proximity to residential areas, as due to the content the compost piles can emanate odors.
 Outdoor compost piles must be covered to prevent rain/snow from affecting them.

 Step 3: Learn Everything You Can about Mushroom Farming

 There are some basic terms to know about growing mushrooms: